hidenorly/periodictask/README.md

 * If you want to use lambda, you can use ```LambdaTask```.
 This helps to use your lambda for the above managers.

+* If you want to use so called Timer simply, you can use ```Timer```.
+This helps to use your simple timer use without any noticing theabove managers.

 * Please refer to testcase.cpp to know how to use them.